-- Wear disposable gloves if possible. - Have the injured child or adult hold an absorbent material to the wound; a clean disposable diaper offers good absorbency with the added protection of a plastic backing. - You can also use paper towels, tissue or newspaper, if available. - Have the injured person apply pressure until the bleeding stops. - Assist with placing a Band-AidTM or bandage over the wound if needed. - Dispose of bloody material in a plastic lined trash can or in a sealed plastic bag. - Everyone should wash their hands with soap and running water as possible.
-Disinfectant soon as waterless hand cleaners or towelettes may be used if soap and running water are not available.
+- Wear disposable gloves if possible. - Have the injured child or adult hold an absorbent material to the wound; a clean disposable diaper offers good absorbency with the added protection of a plastic backing. - You can also use paper towels, tissue or newspaper, if available. - Have the injured person apply pressure until the bleeding stops. - Assist with placing a Band-AidTM or bandage over the wound if needed. - Dispose of bloody material in a plastic lined trash can or in a sealed plastic bag. - Everyone should wash their hands with soap and running water as soon as possible.
+Disinfectant, alcoholbased hand sanitizer, or towelettes may be used if soap and running water are not available.